JCMexplains/writing-for-success-2023/textbook.md

 non-internet sources for the other group members to examine.
 In a group report, rate the reliability of each other's sources.

-5. **Group activity.** Working in a peer-review group of four, go to **Section 8.3** and reread the draft of the first two body paragraphs of Mariah's essay, "Digital Technology: The Newest and the Best at What Price?"
+5. **Group activity**.
+Working in a peer-review group of four, go to **Section 8.3** and reread the draft of the first two body paragraphs of Mariah's essay, "Digital Technology: The Newest and the Best at What Price?"